dhavalpatel624624/LAMP_Stack_Hawkstagram/README.md

 sudo service mysql restart (MariaDB uses same commands as MySQL)

-Run a mysql upgrade: (I think this helps with installing the plugins necessary for encryptions)
+Run a MySQL upgrade: (I think this helps with installing the plugins necessary for encryptions)

 mysql_upgrade -u root -p